-Announced Monday in Tokyo, the deal positions Sprint as a stronger competitor to its two biggest rivals, AT&T and Verizon.
+The deal, announced Monday in Tokyo, positions Overland Park, Kan.-based Sprint Nextel Corp. as a stronger competitor to market leaders Verizon Wireless and AT&T.

 Under the deal, Sprint shareholders can turn in 55 percent of their shares to Softbank in exchange for $7.30 per share.
-Sprint shares fell 4 cents Monday to close at $5.69, suggesting that investors mostly felt comfortable with the valuation they pegged for the company last week, when they sent the stock up 14 percent based on reports of talks between Softbank and Sprint.
+Sprint shares were flat at $5.73 in morning trading Monday, suggesting that investors had accurately pegged the value of the transaction last week, when they sent the stock up 14 percent based on reports of talks between Softbank and Sprint.

-Softbank's is paying $12.1 billion for the 55-percent stake.
+Softbank's outlay for the 55-percent stake will be $12.1 billion.
 It's buying an additional $8 billion worth of shares from the company, for a total stake of 70 percent.
-That investment will dilute the value of existing shares, and is the reason Sprint's stock didn't trade higher on Monday.

-"This is a transformative transaction for Sprint that creates immediate value for our stockholders, while providing an opportunity to participate in the future growth of a stronger, better capitalized Sprint going forward," said Hesse, who will remain the company's chief executive.
+"This is a transformative transaction for Sprint that creates immediate value for our stockholders, while providing an opportunity to participate in the future growth of a stronger, better capitalized Sprint going forward," Hesse said.

-Softbank shares fell 5.3 percent on the news, as Japanese investors worried that the company is making a huge gamble.
-The shares have fallen by a third over a week.
+Softbank shares moved in the opposite direction, as Japanese investors worried that the company is making a huge gamble.
+The shares fell 5.3 percent in Monday trading, for a total loss of about a third over the week.
 Standard & Poor's had placed Softbank on "credit watch negative," meaning its credit rating could be downgraded.

 The deal has been approved by the boards of both companies.
 It still needs approval from Sprint shareholders and U.S. regulators.
 Softbank said the transaction is expected to be completed by the middle of next year.